 Anticoagulants: A heparin (unfractionated or low molecular weight heparin) or bivalirudin

-All patients are given aspirin 160 to 325 mg (not enteric-coated), if not contraindicated, at presentation and 81 mg once/day indefinitely thereafter.
+All patients are given aspirin 160 to 325 mg (not enteric-coated), if not contraindicated, at presentation and 81 mg once a day indefinitely thereafter.
 Chewing the first dose before swallowing quickens absorption.
 Aspirin reduces short- and long-term mortality risk.
-In patients undergoing PCI, a loading dose of clopidogrel (300 to 600 mg po once), prasugrel (60 mg po once), or ticagrelor (180 mg po once) improves outcomes, particularly when administered 24 h in advance.
+In patients undergoing PCI, a loading dose of clopidogrel (300 to 600 mg orally once), prasugrel (60 mg orally once), or ticagrelor (180 mg orally once) improves outcomes, particularly when administered 24 hours in advance.
 For urgent PCI, prasugrel and ticagrelor are more rapid in onset and may be preferred.

 Either a low molecular weight heparin (LMWH), unfractionated heparin, or bivalirudin is given routinely to patients with unstable angina unless contraindicated (eg, by active bleeding).
-Unfractionated heparin is more complicated to use because it requires frequent (q 6 h) dosing adjustments to achieve target activated PTT (aPTT).
+Unfractionated heparin is more complicated to use because it requires frequent (every 6 hours) dosing adjustments to achieve target activated partial thromboplastin time (aPTT).
 The LMWHs have better bioavailability, are given by simple weight-based dose without monitoring aPTT and dose titration, and have lower risk of heparin-induced thrombocytopenia.
-Bivalirudin is recommended for those with a known or suspected history of heparin-induced thrombocytopenia.
+Bivalirudin is recommended for patients with a known or suspected history of heparin-induced thrombocytopenia.

-Consider glycoprotein IIb/IIIa inhibitor for high risk patients (patients with recurrent ischemia, dynamic ECG changes or hemodynamic instability).
-Abciximab, tirofiban, and eptifibatide appear to have equivalent efficacy, and the choice of drug should depend on other factors (eg, cost, availability, familiarity).
+Consider a glycoprotein IIb/IIIa inhibitor during PCI for high-risk lesions (eg, high thrombus burden, no reflow).
+Abciximab, tirofiban, and eptifibatide appear to have equivalent efficacy, and the choice of drug should depend on other factors (eg, cost, availability, familiarity—1).

 Fibrinolytic drugs, which can be helpful in patients with STEMI, do not benefit patients with unstable angina.

-Angiography is typically done during admission—within 24 to 48 h of admission if the patient is stable or immediately in unstable patients (eg, with ongoing symptoms, hypotension, sustained arrhythmias).
-Angiographic findings help determine whether PCI or CABG is indicated.
+Angiography is typically done during admission—within 24 to 48 hours of admission if the patient is stable or immediately in unstable patients (eg, with ongoing symptoms, hypotension, sustained arrhythmias).
+Angiographic findings help determine whether PCI or coronary artery bypass grafting (CABG) is indicated.
 Choice of reperfusion strategy is further discussed in Revascularization for Acute Coronary Syndromes.

-Patients who did not have coronary angiography during admission, have no high-risk features (eg, heart failure, recurrent angina, VT or VF after 24 h, mechanical complications such as new murmurs, shock), and have an ejection fraction > 40% usually should have stress testing of some sort before or shortly after discharge.
+Patients who did not have coronary angiography during admission, have no high-risk features (eg, heart failure, recurrent angina, ventricular tachycardia or ventricular fibrillation after 24 hours, mechanical complications such as new murmurs, shock), and have an ejection fraction > 40% usually should have stress testing of some sort before or shortly after discharge.

 The acute illness and treatment of unstable angina should be used to strongly motivate the patient to modify risk factors.
 Evaluating the patient’s physical and emotional status and discussing them with the patient, advising about lifestyle (eg, smoking, diet, work and play habits, exercise), and aggressively managing risk factors may improve prognosis.